ravencats111/stats220/content/labs/lab06.md

 ------------------------------------------------------------------------

-In this lab exercise, you are going to tidy `domestic-steps.csv` that contains quarterly overnight trips from 1998 Q1 to 2016 Q4 across Australia.
+In this lab exercise, you are going to tidy `domestic-trips.csv` that contains quarterly overnight trips from 1998 Q1 to 2016 Q4 across Australia.
 You shall use the following code snippet (and **include them upfront in your R file**) for this lab session: